jwiegley/johnwiegley/drafts/dard-e-eshqi.md

 I’ve endured the pain of love… do not ask
-I’ve quaffed the poison of remoteness… do not ask
+I’ve drunk the poison of remoteness… do not ask

-I have ventured to the ends of the earth only to return to my mistress… do not ask
+I've ventured to the ends of the earth only to return to my mistress… do not ask

 The mere dust of her passing by brings tears to my eyes… do not ask

-By my own ears last night, from her mouth
+With my own ears last night, from her mouth
 I heard her speak… do not ask

-For me, as when you bite your lip to keep silent,
+For me, as when you bite the lip to keep silent,
 I’ve bitten lips ruby red… do not ask

 When I'm without you, in my beggar’s hovel